 There are three major components that factor into how quickly a property will rent out; condition, location, and the rent amount.
 Properties that are in great condition and priced correctly should be leased within two to three weeks.
 If a property is vacant longer then this time period, it usually means we need to adjust the rent price and possible make some additional improvements to the property depending on the condition.

 Our management fees are based on the overall cost to manage a property in order make sure that we are providing you with the best service possible.
-However, we do offer discounts to military personnel, high-end or luxury rentals, and investors with multiple properties or communities.
+However, we do offer discounts for high-end or luxury rentals starting around $3,600 per month and investors with multiple properties or communities.